Trouble for ecstasy? What MDMA’s FDA setback could mean for psychedelics

 In his view, it simply added to a “vibe” that was already creeping into the broader discussion, largely based on the widely publicized allegations that some involved in the trials had overlooked troubling events and approached the research as more of a “movement” than a scientific endeavor.

-“There is a concern about the cult-like the vibe in the field in general… that ‘we're waking humanity up,’” he says.
+“There is a concern about the cult-like vibe in the field in general… the vibe that ‘we're waking humanity up,’” he says.

 Even though he has no direct knowledge this influenced the findings (some participants maintain it did), just the perception can be enough to seed mistrust.
 “You need to bend over backwards to let people know that you don't have this kind of religious zeal, that you're following the data and the evidence.”